Sailing Under Spinnaker

 Smaller motorboats crisscrossed the river on a busy Father’s Day.
 Some of them looked quite elegant, and Kim asked thoughtfully, “What makes some boats a yacht?”
 I replied, “Ego.”

 Earlier, Rick and I discussed the disparity of college admissions.
 He said that the University of North Carolina diminished its stated yield of out-of-state students to 15% of the freshman class.
-Virginia colleges are required by the legislature to admit no more than 35%.
+Virginia colleges by law can admit no more than 35%.
 Colleges love out-of-state students because they pay three times more, and often pay cash if they’re from China.

 Corinna spotted dolphins briefly near the Yorktown coast, but they disappeared below the clam river waters.
 Kim said afterward, “Thanks for helping build wonderful family memories.”